-How many calories does your favourite Chinese New Year snacks have
+How many calories are there in your favourite Chinese New Year snacks?

 Are you ready for this?

 Like every festive season, Malaysians tend to celebrate with food and lots of food (and family and friends too) and Chinese New Year is no different.
 Besides yee sang and dinners, we do tend to overindulge on our favourite CNY snacks without realising the calorie count.

 That doesn’t mean they should be avoided completely; like every other sinful delight (refer to #CheatDayEats), they should be taken in moderation.
 Here is a list of some of our faves with the average calories they contain.

 Pineapple tart – 165 calories for two pieces

 They’re available all year round but you’ll still find people selling/stocking up on these every Chinese New Year.
 The heavenly mix of buttery pastry with a generous portion of pineapple jam, however, can be heavy on the calories scale depending on how much butter and sugar are used.

 Bak kwa (barbeque pork) – 229 calories for one square piece

 A must-have for every Chinese New Year, you’ll find yourself casually taking piece after piece in one seating while catching up with your family or friends.
 It’s hard to resist but did you know that just two pieces of bak kwa have almost the same amount of calories as one plate of chicken rice?

 Kueh bangkit – 46 calories for two pieces